minnalabs/easely-docs/docs/app-store/generative-art-tools.md

     }
 ```

 1. `id`: This is the order in which layers are placed on top of each other sequentially, starting with 1 and incrementing by 1.
-The program will choose a random trait from `id = 1` and layer on a trait from `id = 2` and so on and so forth
+The program will randomly choose a trait from `id = 1` and layer on a trait from `id = 2` and so on and so forth
 2. `directory`: This is the folder name for the layer (and where the traits for that layer are located).
 This must match the exact folder name or the program will not run successfully
-3. `name`: This is the official metadata name for the layer: what gets stored on the blockchain and what gets populated in secondary marketplaces or rarity tools that read the blockchain.
-It is important that you have the exact syntax (capitalization, symbols, etc.) when generating the NFTs
+3. `name`: This is the official metadata name for the layer: what gets stored on the blockchain and what gets populated in secondary marketplaces or rarity tools that read the blockchain. **It is important that you have the exact syntax (capitalization, symbols, etc.) when generating the NFTs**
 4. `required`: Whether or not a trait from this category is required for the NFT.
 Can take on either `True` or `False`
 5. `rarity_weights`: One of the most important characteristics for large PFP collections is rarity distribution which can be configured here.
 There are two options: `None` and `Probability List`
     * `None`: This option results in equal weighting for all traits within that layer